Free S&H For Orders Over $30

 • Individuals sensitive to spices may want to assess personal tolerance

-• Pregnant or breastfeeding individuals should consult their doctor
+• Pregnant or breastfeeding individuals should consult a doctor before use

 This article is for informational purposes only and not medical advice.